barbarer/py4e-int/_sources/01-intro/01-words-and-sentences.rst

 quotes except in cases where a single quote (which is also an apostrophe) appears in the string.

-.. mchoice:: intro-words-mc-reserved
-  :practice: T
-  :multiple_answers:
-  :answer_a: number
-  :answer_b: class
-  :answer_c: pass
-  :answer_d: print
-  :answer_e: try
-  :correct: b,c,e
-  :feedback_a: Number is not a reserved word in python.
-  :feedback_b: Correct!
-The word class is used to create a new "class" or set of objects.
-  :feedback_c: Correct!
-Pass is a null operation - nothing happens when it is used, making it a great placeholder for incomplete functions.
-  :feedback_d: Print is a function in Python, but not a reserved word.
-  :feedback_e: Correct!
-Try allows you to test a block of code for errors.

-  Which of the following are reserved words?

 .. mchoice:: intro-words-mc-quotes
   :practice: T